“I hate my website! What do I do?”

 But with the right website redesign checklist, the whole process will be a cakewalk.

 If you’re seriously contemplating to ditch your current website and start over, our website redesign checklist is for you!

-Website Redesign Checklist 2018
+11+ Website Redesign / Revamp Checklist

 A successful website redesign project begins before design stage.
 It doesn’t matter if it is an in-house project or you’re working with an agency like us, our website redesign checklist will guard you against a lot of headaches down the road.